isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: 2024 MOE Kindergarten Open House
-          date: 14 February 2024
-          announcement: >-
-            Dear Parents,

-            Please click on the link below for more information about the MK Open House.
-          link_text: Click here for more...
-          link_url: /quick-links/announcements/2024-mk-open-house/
         - title: March 2024 Memo to Parents
           date: 01 March 2024
           announcement: Dear Parents, Please refer to the link below for the March memo to